Gereon Goldmann: Prisoner of war

-Goldmann was captured by the British Army following the Battle of Monte Cassino, and sent to a POW camp in Morocco, and then later in French Algeria.
-On 24 June 1944, he was ordained a priest in the church of Notre Dame de Rivet, near the POW camp in Algeria.
+Goldmann was captured by the British Army following the Battle of Monte Cassino, and sent to Birkhadem Algeria for interrogation.
+After his investigation was complete he chose to be sent to a POW seminary near Rivet.
+On 24 June 1944, he was ordained a priest by the archbishop of Algiers in the camp chapel.
 From August 1944 until the end of 1945, he served as a chaplain in a camp at Ksar es Souk, Morocco.
 According to Goldmann's memoirs, many of the inmates at Ksar es Souk remained convinced Nazis and therefore regarded their chaplain as a traitor.
 They falsely accused him of being the former commandant of Dachau concentration camp, alleging that he had attempted to escape prosecution by becoming a priest.

 The French authorities believed this accusation and arrested Goldmann at the end of 1945.
-At Meknes he was court-martialled by the French Army, and sentenced to death by firing squad.
+At Meknes he was court-martialed by the French Army, and sentenced to death by firing squad.
 In February 1946, just before the scheduled execution, Pope Pius XII and several others interceded on Goldmann's behalf, declaring that the charges were false.
-As a result, Goldmann's execution was delayed and eventually his conviction was overturned altogether.
+As a result, Goldmann's execution was delayed and eventually his conviction was overturned.